j178/leetgo/README.md

 [中文](./README_zh.md) | English

-Leetgo is a command line tool that generates skeleton code for LeetCode questions in many languages.
+`leetgo` is a command line tool that generates skeleton code for LeetCode questions in many languages.
 You can run and debug test cases locally with your favorite IDE.
 Then you can submit your code to LeetCode directly.

 [![asciicast](https://asciinema.org/a/0sUG7psmMfgWqzy9rr57hrcnX.svg)](https://asciinema.org/a/0sUG7psmMfgWqzy9rr57hrcnX)

-Leetgo supports generating contest questions as well.
+`leetgo` supports generating contest questions as well.

 TODO: add a https://asciinema.org/

-Currently, Leetgo supports generating code and local test for the following languages:
+Currently, `leetgo` supports generating code and local test for the following languages:

 |        | Generate           | Local Test                    |
 |--------|--------------------|-------------------------------|